-Friends Centre is an independent adult education organisation where people can develop their knowledge, skills, understanding and creativity in a supportive environment.
+Friends Centre is the dedicated adult and community learning centre in Brighton & Hove providing quality learning programmes for adults to develop their knowledge, skills, understanding and creativity in a supportive environment.

 Friends Centre receives funding from the Skills Funding Agency for:

 - Adult Skills Budget – through this funding we offer courses from Entry 1 to Level 2 in English, Maths, and ESOL, as well as Level 1 and 2 courses in Art, Photography, Fashion, IT User Skills, Counselling and Mental Health Awareness

 - Community Learning – through this funding we work with our partners The Bridge Community Education Centre, Whitehawk Inn, Hollingdean Children’s Centre, Moulscoomb Primary School, Carden Primary School and Millcroft Centre to offer courses for the local communities in arts and crafts, IT, creative writing, English and ESOL.
 We also use this funding to help learners, who may not be able to pay our full fees, a concession rate; and offer learners who are not ready for accredited courses study skill courses to help them prepare and develop their confidence.

 - From April 2015 to March 2016 we have received further funding from the Skills Funding Agency for Community Learning Mental Health Pilot.
 This sees us working with ten partner organisations including Sussex Partnership Trust to deliver courses and workshops for people with mild to moderate mental health conditions.

 - A National Careers Service contract to deliver Information, Advice & Guidance